Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 {{< / highlight >}}

 ### kubeconfig
 Now the cluster is ready to be used for deploying some pods to it.
-But one thing is missing for managing and monitoring the cluster: We need to enable `kubectl` to connect to this cluster, and for this we need to write a kube-config file.
-In order to do this, we first need two new provider in our Terraform setup:
+But one thing is missing for managing and monitoring the cluster: We need to enable `kubectl` to connect to this cluster, and for this we need to write a `kube-config` file.
+In order to do this, we first need two new providers in our Terraform setup:

 {{< highlight hcl >}}
 provider "local" {